patient74/Immunotherapy-Microbiome-CDS/README.md

 ### Prerequisites

 -  First get the RAG ready.
 See `rag/README.md`
-  (For demonstration purpose a RAG system is already hosted as a [HuggingFace Dataset](https://huggingface.co/datasets/fierce74/RAG-Immunotherapy-Microbiome-CDS) )
+  (For demonstration purpose a ChromaDB database of around 40 papers is already hosted as a [HuggingFace Dataset](https://huggingface.co/datasets/fierce74/RAG-Immunotherapy-Microbiome-CDS) )
 -   Python 3.10+
 -   CUDA-compatible GPU (recommended for MedGemma and PubMedBERT)
 -   HuggingFace access for `google/medgemma-1.5-4b-it`